GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ll use dirty tricks for two reasons.
-One is, if it’s really going to give me a performance improvement.
-Or sometimes just for pure pleasure.
-In any case, I document it; I don’t just put it in there.
+> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
 >
-> ~ *Donald Knuth*
+> ~ *Pete Cordell*

 ---
 ## 🏎 Quick Facts